 - a.
-Refer note 17 for information on property, plant and equipment pledged as security by the Company. - b.
-Refer note 38 for disclosure of contractual commitments for the acquisition of property, plant and equipment. - c.
+Refer note 16 for information on property, plant and equipment pledged as security by the Company. - b.
+Refer note 37 for disclosure of contractual commitments for the acquisition of property, plant and equipment. - c.
 Capitalised borrowing costs related to the plant and equipment amounted to Rs.
-3,248.25 (previous year: Rs.
-1,623.70). - d.
-The implementation of capex projects comprising of expansion of Pulp Mill/Production Capacity, Chemical Recovery Plant, Captive Power Plant and Allied Projects was completed during the year and the projects were put to commercial use from 25 March, 2021.
+98.84 (previous year: Rs.
+3,248.25). - d.
+The implementation of capex projects comprising of expansion of Pulp Mill/Production Capacity, Chemical Recovery Plant, Captive Power Plant and Allied Projects was completed in the previous year and the projects were put to commercial use from 25 March, 2021. - e.
+The company has not revalued/fair valued its property, Plant and Equipments (including Investment Properties) and Intangible Assets during the current and previous year. - f.
+The title deeds of all the immovable properties held by the Company (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company.